2023 Best Linguistics & Literature Schools

 While working on their degree, comparative literature majors at Mizzou accumulate an average of around $19,500 in student debt.

-Columbia University in the City of New York did quite well in this year’s ranking of the best schools for linguistics and comparative literature students.
-It came in at #7 on the list.
-Columbia is a very large private not-for-profit school located in the city of New York.
+With a ranking of #7, Columbia University in the City of New York did quite well on this year’s best schools for linguistics and comparative literature students.
+Columbia is a fairly large private not-for-profit school located in the large city of New York.

 Full Linguistics & Comparative Literature at Columbia University in the City of New York Report

-Brandeis University did quite well in this year’s ranking of the best schools for linguistics and comparative literature students.
-It came in at #8 on the list.
-Located in the city of Waltham, Brandeis is a private not-for-profit school with a moderately-sized student population.
+Brandeis University landed the #8 spot in the 2023 rankings for the best linguistics and comparative literature programs.
+Located in the small city of Waltham, Brandeis is a private not-for-profit school with a medium-sized student population.

 Read full report on Linguistics & Comparative Literature at Brandeis University

-Georgetown University did quite well in this year’s ranking of the best schools for linguistics and comparative literature students.
-It came in at #9 on the list.
-Georgetown is a fairly large private not-for-profit school located in the city of Washington.
+With a ranking of #9, Georgetown University did quite well on this year’s best schools for linguistics and comparative literature students.
+Georgetown is a very large private not-for-profit school located in the city of Washington.

 The average amount in student loans that comparative literature majors at Georgetown take out is $17,500.